florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 Where :math:`A_{eff}` is the effective area, :math:`N_{layers}` is number of layers, and :math:`\lambda_{sp}` is the specific power ratio. :math:`\lambda_{sp}` is calculated as the specific power of the Aerostak 200W divided by the specific power of the fuel cell.
-This factor adjusts the mass based on whether the calculation considers all variety of different PEMFC stacks.
+This factor adjusts the mass to considers all variety of PEMFC stacks.

 *******************************
 Component Computation Structure